 Characteristics and symptoms of an open oval window in the heart of a child

-In what cases is this the norm
+In what cases is this normal?

 Symptoms of pathology

-• with mixed heart disease;
+• with mixed type heart disease;

-• during the period of gestation and during childbirth.
+• during pregnancy and during childbirth.

 Signs depending on age